Early infant diagnosis

 Infants acquiring HIV during pregnancy, delivery or early postpartum often die before they are recognized as having HIV infection.
 The World Health Organization (WHO) recommends that national programmes establish the capacity to provide early virological testing of infants for HIV at six weeks or as soon as possible thereafter to guide clinical decision-making at the earliest possible stage.
 HIV disease progresses rapidly among children; they need to start treatment as early as possible because, without early treatment, almost 50% of children would be dead by the second year.

 Number of infants who received an HIV test within two months of birth during the reporting period.
 Infants tested should only be counted once.
 The numerator should not include infants tested after two months.

 Number of pregnant women living with HIV giving birth in the past 12 months

 For the numerator.
-Early infant diagnosis testing laboratories.
+Early infant diagnosis testing from laboratories.